 When is this Species Caught?

 Halibut fishing is open March through November most years.
-I generally fish my halibut in April or May.

 How was this Caught?